-- A. The school district will provide annual notice of this policy to students, parents or guardians, and employees. - B. This policy or a summary thereof must will be conspicuously posted throughout each school building, in the administrative offices of the district, and in the office of each school. - C. This policy must will be distributed given to each school district employee and independent contractor at the time of hiring or contracting. who regularly interacts with students at the time of initial employment with the district. - D. Notice of the rights and responsibilities of students and their parents/guardians under this policy must will be included in the student conduct and discipline policy distributed to parents/guardians at the beginning of each school year. - E. This policy will be available to all parents/guardians and other school community members in an electronic format in the language appearing on the district's or a school's website. - F. The district will provide an electronic copy of its most recently amended policy to the Commissioner of Education.
+- A. The school district will provide annual notice of this policy to students, parents or guardians, and employees. - B. Section II.D. of this policy regarding malicious and sadistic conduct must be conspicuously posted throughout each school building. - C. This policy will be conspicuously posted throughout each school building, in the administrative offices of the district, and in the office of each school in summary form.

+- D. This policy will be distributed to each district employee and independent contractor, if the contractor regularly interacts with students, at the time of employment with or when initially hired by the district or the school. hiring or contracting. - E. Notice of the rights and responsibilities of students and their parents/guardians under this policy will be included in the student conduct and discipline policy distributed to parents/guardians at the beginning of each school year. - F. This policy will be available to all parents/guardians and other school community members in an electronic format in the language appearing on the district's or a school's website, consistent with district policies and procedures. - G. The district will provide an electronic copy of its most recently amended policy to the Commissioner of Education.